 As predators, weasels are at the top of the food chain and are indicators of the state of an ecosystem.
 If the number of weasels declines, this is an indication that the number of prey animals, in this case voles, are also declining.
 However, the latter are an important food source for a large number of other animals.

 While the stoat, a major species in the weasel group, is still fairly common in Switzerland, the second species, the least weasel, is listed as vulnerable on Switzerland's Red List of Endangered Species.
 This means that this species is at high risk of extinction in nature in the immediate future.

 Long-term monitoring of weasels and their prey populations is therefore very important for nature conservation.
 However, such monitoring is very costly and often only possible with the support of many volunteers spending many hours in the field.
-Even then, the analyses of the videos would have taken us months of long work.
-But with the help of you citizen scientists, this camera trap data can be analyzed at your leisure from the comfort of your own home.
-Thank you for helping out with this project!
+The camera trap data was mainly analyzed with the help of citizen scientists.
+Thank you all for having helped out with this project!

 On the observation platform wildenachbarn.ch sightings of stoats and least weasels are collected.
 These observations will flow into conservation projects as a data basis.